FEATURED POEM 1

 hung in a gallery far away,

-caught another eye,
+caught another appraising eye

-spoke to that woman infallibly
+and spoke to that woman infallibly

 of tenderness and the great Irish hunger,